1001 New Worshiping Communities

 Living Waters (Peru)

-The Presbytery of San Gabirel partners with Living Waters to implement water purification systems and health education.
+The Presbytery of San Gabriel partners with LWW to provide water purification systems and health education to people in need in Peru.

 “Bringing Hope and Transformation to Pomona”